Villavu/Simba/Doc/sphinx/simbaref/extensions.rst

 Writing Simba Extensions
 ========================

-Simba extensions are scripts written in PascalScript that can be embedded into Simba.
-Purposes vary from updaters to full blown dtm and bitmap editors.
+Simba extensions are scripts written for the interpreter that can be embedded into Simba.
+Purposes vary from updaters to editors.

 ..
 FIXME link to dtm and bitmap

 How they work
 -------------

 Extensions are event based.
-This means you don't have some ``loop`` in your program that never ends and does all the logic for you.
-When a system is event based, you implement some functions and those are called on a certain event.
+Functions from the extension are called based on external events.

 Extension core hooks
 --------------------